 No matter where you place Marvelous Marvin Hagler in a ranking of the best middleweights of all-time, no one can dispute the fact few boxers have dominated a division as comprehensively as Hagler did his in the 1970s and 80s.
-Because of his record 14 straight title defenses, many regard Carlos Monzon as the most dominant middleweight of his time.
+Because of his record fourteen straight title defenses, many regard Carlos Monzon as the most dominant middleweight of his time.
 But Hagler, who ascended the ranks just as Monzon retired, was clearly the best for longer, close to a full decade.
-Avoided by the champions and robbed by the judges in his first crack at the title against Vito Antuofermo, he was widely recognized as the top fighter in the division long before he finally won the title in 1980.
+Avoided by the top talents and robbed by the judges in his first crack at a world title against Vito Antuofermo, he was widely recognized as the top fighter in the division long before he finally won the championship in 1980.

 Early in Marvin’s career, no less a luminary than Joe Frazier had warned him he would have a difficult time securing opportunities.
 According to the former heavyweight champion, Hagler had three strikes against him that spelled trouble: he was black, a southpaw, and good.
 Of course Hagler would eventually prove to everyone just how “good” he really was, but a long, hard road had to be journeyed before the public would acknowledge his greatness.
 In the 70’s there was little recognition for Hagler beyond the fight writers and hardcore boxing fans, despite the fact that by 1978 he had defeated more quality middleweights than anyone else.